AIO1/ECSPrimengTable/README.md

 ### 4.2 Date formatting
-At first glance, date formatting might seem simple, but it can easily confuse end users if not carefully considered from the start.
+At first glance, date formatting may seem straightforward, but it can quickly become a source of confusion for end users if not thoughtfully planned from the beginning.

-The **ECS PrimeNG table** component allows you to control how dates are displayed in each table, letting you customize:
+The **ECS PrimeNG Table** component gives you full control over how dates are displayed.
+You can define a **global configuration** that applies to all date columns in a table, or **override** it at the column level when you need a more specific format.
+This allows you to customize:
 - **Format**: This defines how the date and time will be displayed to the user.
   For example, `"dd-MMM-yyyy HH:mm:ss zzzz"` means:
   - `dd` → day of the month (01-31).